 If you’d like custody of your child, a father’s custody rights lawyer is an invaluable resource.
 Attorney Jonathan Breeden is well-versed in North Carolina child custody laws and has over 20 years of experience providing fathers compassionate legal representation, so they can obtain a child custody agreement that is right for them and their children.

 Fathers in North Carolina have unique issues and concerns when it comes to their children.
-Fortunately, by working with a father’s rights attorney that knows how to make the laws work in your favor, you’ll increase your chances of getting a favorable outcome for yourself and your children.
+Fortunately, by working with an experienced father’s rights attorney that knows how to make the laws work in your favor, you’ll increase your chances of getting a favorable outcome for yourself and your children.
 As a highly qualified father’s rights lawyer, Jonathan Breeden has the skills and knowledge necessary to secure the best possible outcome for you and your family.
 Don’t hesitate to reach out via our online contact form or call (919) 661-4970 and schedule a confidential consultation.

 Child custody is an important matter that you shouldn’t tackle on your own.
-Father’s custody rights lawyer, Jonathan Breeden will provide you with the support you need to understand what is in fact in the best interests of your child.
+North Carolina father’s custody rights lawyer, Jonathan Breeden will provide you with the support you need to understand what is in fact in the best interests of your child.
 This information can then be used to make a wise child custody and visitation decision for both you and your child.